AXinx/Log2Pro/Readme.md

-# Procedure of run this project
+# Procedure of how to run this project

 1. In docke_workflow, run docker-compose_prometheus.yml